jakibaki/gdkGBA/README.md

 # gdkGBA

+## This is the nintendo-switch port!

+The bios bundled bios is Normmatt's open-source GBA BIOS replacement

 GBA emulator written in C

 This is a Gameboy Advance emulator written in C. It's in early stages of development, but most games should work.